Resilience Building & Capacity Development

 Climate change will result in even more intense disasters in the future and due to population growth, urbanisation and widespread poverty, more people will be affected.

 MSB works in partnership with national disaster risk management organisations, regional/ international organisations and other actors, to enhance the capacity to reduce disaster risks and build resilience.
-Our long-term capacity development initiatives aim at strengthening capacities on individual, organisational and systemic levels and include institutional and operational support to strengthen capacity to prevent, prepare and manage future disasters and crises.
+Our long-term capacity development initiatives aim at strengthening capacities on individual, organisational and systemic levels and include institutional and operational support to strengthen capacity to prevent, prepare for and manage future disasters and crises.

-About the resilience building programme
+About the resilience building projects

 Capacity Development Guide